 Most patients who have troublesome cubital tunnel syndrome have surgery.
 The surgery is a day case procedure usually under general anaesthetic and takes about 20 minutes.
 A tourniquet is used; which is like a blood pressure cuff around the upper arm that prevents blood from obscuring the surgeons view.
-It is quite tight, but well tolerated for up to 20 minutes.

 Local anaesthetic is infiltrated under the skin in line with the incision.
-Once numb the skin is incised and then the underlying fat is retracted.
+The skin is incised and then the underlying fat is retracted.
 Care is taken not to injure sensory nerves to the tip of the elbow.
 At the base of the wound is a thick band of tissue called the transverse ligament (Osborne's bands).
 This structure needs to be released to allow the contents of the cubital tunnel to be decompressed.
 Having released this ligament the elbow is bent and straightened to ensure that the nerve is stable and does not pop out from behind the funny bone.
 If it does the nerve needs to be brought forward in front of the funny bone permanently.
 The skin is sutured and a bulky dressing is applied.

 The patient is fit to go home soon after the operation.
-The anaesthetic will wear off after approximately 6 hours.
+The local anaesthetic will wear off after approximately 6 hours.
 Simple analgesia usually controls the pain and should be started before the anaesthetic has worn off.
 The hand should be elevated as much as possible for the first 5 days to prevent the hand and fingers swelling.
 Gently bend and straighten the fingers from day 1.
 My preference is to remove the dressing at 2 days.
 The wound is cleaned and redressed with a simple dressing.
 Avoid forced gripping or lifting heavy objects for 2-3 weeks.
-The sutures are removed at about 10 days.
+The sutures are absorbable.
 You should notice an improvement in symptoms within a week but the final result may be realised at about 3 months.

 Return to activities of daily living